Winter wedding photography and how to get the most out of it

 If you have your heart set on natural light, daytime portraits then your ceremony really needs to be finished by about 2pm / 2: 30pm at the latest.
 You can read more about on the day timings here.

-As an alternative you might want to do a First Look.
-A first look is where the couple meet before the ceremony, on their own, and spend a bit of time together having their portraits taken.
+As an alternative, you might want to do a First Look.
+A first look is where the couple meets before the ceremony, on their own, and spends a bit of time together having their portraits taken.
 The two of you seeing each other for the first time makes for a great photo opportunity and it’s a brilliant way of making sure you get portraits in natural light.

 Darker, moodier pictures